pibooth/pibooth/README.rst

 - Polaroid by icon 54
 - Up hand drawn arrow by Kid A
 - Cameraman and Friends Posing For Camera by Gan Khoon Lay
+- Camera by Alfa Design
+- Garbage by Alice Design
+- Print Photo by Kmg Design
+- Pointer hand by Peter van Driel

 Support us on Beerpay
 ---------------------